Fire and rescue services

 More information:

-It's illegal to work in South Korea if it's not specified in your visa.
-This includes paid and unpaid work.
+Working in South Korea is illegal if it's not specified in your visa, whether paid or unpaid.

 Authorities have fined, detained and deported Australians for breaching their visa conditions.